Education & Support

 Aesculap Inc. has been a valued partner of the Hydrocephalus Association (HA) for more than 20 years, having a shared commitment to the hydrocephalus community and continually driving advances that will improve the lives of people living with the condition.
 In collaboration with MIETHKE since 1999, Aesculap works to provide groundbreaking shunt system solutions for the complex treatment of hydrocephalus, including last year’s launch of the M.blue™ Valve.
 Aesculap has been a dedicated supporter of HA’s WALK to End Hydrocephalus, as well as our support and education programs.
 Most recently, they were a sponsor of our 2020 HA CONNECT National Conference on Hydrocephalus which was entirely virtual for the first time and reached our largest audience ever.
 We are grateful for their partnership.
 To learn more about the M.blue Valve, check out our conversation with them published in the spring of 2020: https://www.hydroassoc.org/a-conversation-with-aesculap-about-new-m-blue-valve/

 “Like HA, Aesculap endeavors to enhance the lives of those in the hydrocephalus community.
 Our vision of collaborative excellence to improve the quality of a patient’s life is the foundation of all that we do.
 We strive to offer options that more closely meet the needs of the individual patient, since each experience is unique.
 We aim to help take the headaches out of treating hydrocephalus."

 Academic Scholarships Awarded to 12 Young People

-Our gratitude is extended to all the funders for their generosity and the Scholarship Committee for all their support and dedication.
+Thank you to all the funders for their generosity and the Scholarship Committee for all their support and dedication.